RobotOptimist/macivor/content/blog/nuxt-offline-first-tutorial.md

 ### Example App Requirements

-First, lets get some requirements together.
+First, lets get some requirements.

 Let's make this a survey app.
-It's for fire hydrant inspectors who are required to periodically inspect fire hydrants.
+It's for fire hydrant inspectors who are required to periodically inspect fire hydrants (pretty sure this is a fake job).
 So it has these requirements:

 1. Requires log in of a user.
 2. Collects data about a fire hydrant as a form.
 (Hydrant serial number and condition)